Unit 1: Foundations of Longevity Coaching¶

 Years 6-10+.
 Long-term maintenance: Sustain what's working, adapt to aging-related changes, build resilience for the inevitable disruptions life brings.

-This roadmap provides direction and motivation.
-But here's the key: you're not trying to execute a 10-year plan all at once.
-You're identifying what matters this month in service of the longer vision.
+This roadmap provides direction and motivation, but the key is that you’re not trying to execute a 10-year plan all at once.
+You’re identifying what matters this month in service of the longer vision.
+Small moves, repeated, add up.

 Prioritization matters enormously.
 The "Big Rocks before Sand" principle applies: sleep, movement, nutrition, and stress management come before exotic supplements and biohacking gadgets.
-If someone isn't sleeping well, adding NMN won't move the needle much.
-Get the fundamentals in place first, then optimize.
+If someone isn’t sleeping well, adding NMN won’t move the needle much, so get the fundamentals in place first and then optimize.
+The basics do most of the heavy lifting.

 Systems thinking is essential.
-In longevity coaching, you're not just planning behaviors, you're planning systems.
-That means thinking about habits (automatic behaviors), environments (spaces that support healthy choices), routines (sequences that become automatic), social networks (people who provide support), and identities (how clients see themselves).
-Systems last longer than individual habits because they're self-reinforcing.
+In longevity coaching, you’re not just planning behaviors.
+You’re planning systems, which means thinking about habits (automatic behaviors), environments (spaces that support healthy choices), routines (sequences that become automatic), social networks (people who provide support), and identities (how clients see themselves).
+Systems last longer than individual habits because they’re self-reinforcing.

 The key word is one.
-When you're building for decades, the temptation is to try everything at once; resist it.
+When you’re building for decades, the temptation is to try everything at once, but resist it.
 Choose one intervention, or at most two, and test thoroughly before adding more.
-This sounds slow, but it's actually faster in the long run because you learn what works for this specific client rather than implementing a generic protocol and hoping for the best.
+This can feel slow, but it’s usually faster over time because you learn what works for this specific client rather than implementing a generic protocol and hoping for the best.
+It also takes pressure off both of you.
+If choosing just one thing feels almost too simple, that’s okay.

 Choose evidence-based interventions with strong support for longevity outcomes.
 Prioritize the Big Rocks.
 Consider the evidence hierarchy: meta-analyses and systematic reviews carry more weight than individual studies or expert opinion.